Science and technology in Indonesia: History

-Living in an agrarian and maritime culture, the people of the Indonesian archipelago have become well known in some traditional technologies, particularly in agriculture and marine.
-In agriculture for instance, the people in Indonesia and many other Southeast Asian countries, are famous for paddy cultivation and techniques such as terracing.
+Living in an agrarian and maritime culture, the people of the Indonesian archipelago have become well-known in some traditional technologies, particularly in agriculture.
+In agriculture for instance, Indonesia and many other Southeast Asian countries are famous for paddy cultivation and techniques such as terracing.
 Local systems of complex irrigation and water management have been developed in the archipelagos.
 An exceptional example is Subak, the irrigation system of Bali.

-The Austronesian people from Nusantara is already accomplished sailor since at least 1500 years B.C.
-During that era the distribution of kapur Barus already reached ancient Egypt.
+The Austronesian people from Nusantara have already been accomplished sailors since at least 1500 BC.
+During that era, the distribution of kapur Barus already reached ancient Egypt.

 The Austronesians also reached Madagascar in the early 1st millennium AD and colonized it.
 By the 8th or 9th century A.D., ancient Indonesian ships may have already reached as far as Ghana, likely using the outrigger Borobudur ship and the K'un-lun po or jong.
 A Chinese record in 200 AD, describes the K'un-lun Po (meaning "ship/perahu from K'un-lun" — Either Java or Sumatra) as being capable of carrying 600–700 people and 250–1000 tons of cargo.

 The Konjo, Ara and Lemo-Lemo people from the island of Sulawesi in eastern Indonesia are also well known for their shipbuilding technology.
 They are renowned for making a wooden sailing vessel called the palari, using a sail system (rigging) known as pinisi.
 It is a common misunderstanding that the Buginese, Makassar, and Bira people built these vessels, in reality they are just sail them, not the builder.

-The Javanese and Malay people, like other Austronesian ethnicities, use a solid navigation system: Orientation at sea is carried out using a variety of different natural signs, and by using a very distinctive astronomy technique called "star path navigation".
+The Javanese and Malay people, like other Austronesian ethnicities, use a solid navigation system: Orientation at sea is carried out using a variety of different natural signs, and by using a very distinctive astronomical technique called "star path navigation".
 Basically, the navigators determine the bow of the ship to the islands that are recognized by using the position of rising and setting of certain stars above the horizon.
-In the Majapahit era, compasses and magnets were used, and cartography (mapping science) was developed: The use of maps full of longitudinal and transverse lines, rhumb lines, and direct route lines traveled by ships were recorded by Europeans, to the point that the Portuguese considered the Javanese maps to be the best maps in the early 1500s.
+In the Majapahit era, compasses and magnets were used, and cartography was developed: The use of maps full of longitudinal and transverse lines, rhumb lines, and direct route lines traveled by ships were recorded by Europeans, to the point that the Portuguese considered the Javanese maps to be the best maps in the early 1500s.

 In architecture, native Indonesians have developed their own vernacular architecture.
 Some examples of architecturally significant Indonesian buildings are Rumah Gadang of Minangkabau, Tongkonan of Toraja, and omo sebua of Nias.
-The Omo Sebua is noted for its sturdy yet flexible design which allows it to resist earthquake.
+The Omo Sebua is noted for its sturdy yet flexible design which allows it to resist earthquakes.